U.S. Chamber Polling Memo

 August 22, 2023

-The Chamber’s poll also reports that aggressive agendas from the progressive left and populist right for greater government management of the economy and micromanagement of businesses is decidedly out of step with the views of voters.
+This polling is consistent with other recent Chamber polling that shows aggressive agendas from the progressive left and populist right for greater government management of the economy and micromanagement of businesses were decidedly out of step with the views of voters.

 Voters also favor the positions held by small and large businesses alike on a wide range of critical policy issues, including securing the border and increasing legal immigration, stopping frivolous lawsuits, enacting permitting reform, and pursuing more global trade deals.

-Highlights from the June 17-22 national poll of 1,327 registered voters conducted by North Star Opinion Research:
+Highlights from the U.S. Chamber of Commerce June 17-22 national poll of 1,327 registered voters (conducted by North Star Opinion Research):

 Voters Overwhelmingly Think Business is a Force for Good